 Bone marrow-derived stem cells are at the center of current surgical research at Rush.
-While the patient is undergoing surgery, the physician extracts a small amount of bone marrow from the patient’s hip and uses a special centrifuge to separate out MSCs from the rest of the bone marrow.
+While the patient is undergoing surgery, the physician extracts a small amount of bone marrow from the patient’s tibia, humerus, or hip and uses a special centrifuge to separate out MSCs from the rest of the bone marrow.
 The cells are then delivered back into the patient at the surgical site.

 In addition to recording the patient’s level of post-surgical discomfort, researchers will have each patient undergo a series of MRIs to measure the physical changes before surgery, after surgery and periodically throughout the recovery process.
 Additionally, they will examine fluid from the knee for the presence or absence of certain biomarkers, information that may tell us even more about the health of the joint.